The Head Gravity Pro and the Head Prestige Pro are both aimed at more advanced tennis players who have a full swing and can generate their own power.

 Head Prestige Pro vs Gravity Pro Comparison

-For this racket comparison, we will be using the 2023 version of the Head Gravity Pro (or “HGP”) and the 2021 version of the Head Prestige Pro (or “HPP”).
+For this racket comparison, we will be using the 2023 version of the Head Gravity Pro (or “HGP”) and Head Prestige Pro (or “HPP”).

 Similarities: Both rackets have the same racket length (27in), balance (6 Pts HL), beam width (20.0 mm), and string pattern (18×20).